glasgowneuro/feedforward_closedloop_learning/tests_py/README.md

 The stimulus is sent in between timestep 100..105 and the error from time steps 105..110.

-This is repeated then every 200 time steps and plotted.
+This is repeated then every 200 time steps and then plotted.